The Colne Community School and College: Sports facilities

-The Colne Community School's AstroTurf pitch was officially opened The Princess Anne on 25 February 2003.
-The campus contains Brightlingsea Sports Centre which is used by members of the public and students.
-This includes tennis, basketball and netball courts.
+Colne Community School's AstroTurf pitch was officially opened by The Princess Anne on 25 February 2003.
+The Astroturf has since been resurfaced in 2023.
+The campus also contains Brightlingsea Sports Centre which is used by members of the public and students.
+This includes tennis, basketball, squash and netball courts.
+As well as containing a dance area strictly for use by the students of the Colne Community School.